plaf2000/tytalb/README.md

 Whitelist have precedence over blacklist.

-Furthermore, please note that by default labels get automatically cleaned from whitespaces repetitions and leading and ending whitespaces using the `strip()` Python method.
+Furthermore, please note that by default labels get automatically cleaned from leading and ending whitespaces using the `strip()` Python method.
 This is to fix common typos.
 To avoid this behaviour, you can set the `strip` attribute to `false` in the json settings:

 ```json
 {